KJ5CYM/Virus.Win32.RoboHobo/README.md

 # Virus.Win32.RoboHobo v5.6

-Meet R0B0H0B0, my modern-ish computer virus.
+Meet Robohobo, my modern-ish computer virus.

 This virus was created on and for Windows XP, but it works on Windows 7 and Windows 10.
 It will be deleted by Windows Defender, however.